olehougaard/weather_report/README.md

 ### `"subscribe"`
 This subscribes to the warnings.
 As soon as possible after the subscribtion the server will send a list of current warnings in the format described under `GET /warnings`.
 After this, the server will send an update everytime a warning has changed, or a new warning has happened.
 The format is as described under `GET /warnings/id`

+If the client is already subscribed the message will be ignored.

 ### `"unsubscribe"`
 The server will stop sending messages.
 No confirmation is send.

+If the client isn't subscribed the message will be ignored.